ksm362/ksm362.github.io/Teaching.md

 ### Outreach

 <p style="float: right;"><img class="margined" src="/images/Kyle_teaching.jpg" width="310px" ></p>
-In addition to teaching undergraduate and graduate classes, I had the privilege to participate in many outreach programs.
+I had the privilege to participate in numerous outreach programs.
 Every year, the BME department at UVa gives tours to local students (3rd - 6th grade).
-Each participating lab teaches the students about their research.
+Each participating lab teaches the students about their research through a demonstration or hands on experiment.
 We also answer questions about science and college in general.
-In the picture to the right, I demonstrated the basics of cell culturing.
-We also isolated our cheek cells and looked at them under a microscope.
+In the picture to the right, I demonstrated the basics of cell culturing before we collected cheek cells to look at under a microscope.

 From 2014 to 2015 I volunteered as a mentor for kids K through 12.